Warehouse operations

 • Exit

-• the label print view opens inside the same Warehouse mode shell on screen, but browser print output removes the app chrome
+• The label print view opens inside the same Warehouse mode shell on screen, but browser print output removes the app chrome

 What Warehouse is for